To find out if you have bipolar disorder, your doctor will ask

-detailed questions about your symptoms, including how long they last and how
+detailed questions about your symptoms.
+You will be asked how long your symptoms last and how

 often you have them.
-He or she will discuss your family history and may do a
+Your doctor will ask about your family history and may do a

 mental health assessment.